 The Grand Master Traditional Fiddler Championship contest is a showcase event that is designed to recognize fiddlers who play a fiddling style outside the recognized US “contest” or “Texas” styles, or Canadian “contest” styles.
 If a fiddler plays thecompetitive style heard at places such as the U.S. Nationals at Weiser, Canadian Nationals at Shelbourne, or the Texas State Championship at Hallettsville then he or she should not enter this category.
 Contestants playing in those styles in this competition will be disqualified – if in doubt ask the contest coordinators before you enter this category.

-The newly named Grand Master Fiddler Traditional Champion will make an appearance on the Grand Ole Opry before the competition starts next year.
+The newly named Grand Master Fiddler Traditional Champion will be eligible to make an appearance on the Grand Ole Opry before the competition starts next year.

 Grand Master Youth Fiddler Championship

 The Grand Master Youth Fiddler Championship contest is open to any fiddler 15 years of age and under (as of contest day).
 This category is designed to give younger players an opportunity to compete against players in their own age range.